cclauss/macfsevents/README.rst

 Why?
 ----

-At this time of writing there are four other libraries that integrate with the ``FSEvents`` API:
+At this time of writing, there are four other libraries that integrate with the ``FSEvents`` API:

 **watchdog**: